nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

     If the parameter is set to `null`, `false` or an empty string, this validation is ignored.
 Does not check if the path exists.

+!!! note

+    If the parameter is as S3 URL path, this validation is ignored.
+Does not check if the path exists.
+    Use `--validationS3PathCheck` or set `params.validationS3PathCheck = true` to validate them.

 ### `mimetype`

 MIME type for a file path.
 Setting this value informs downstream tools about what _kind_ of file is expected.